Bidirectional yet asymmetric causality between urban systems and traffic dynamics in 30 cities worldwide: Results

 Despite the overall significance, the three urban system components display considerable variation in their $R^2$ values across cities, as shown in Fig.~\ref{fig:stwr_rest}(b, f).
-These disparities appear to be partly shaped by underlying socioeconomic conditions and governance context \citep{geurs2021uneven}.
+These disparities appear to be partly shaped by underlying socioeconomic conditions and governance context \citep{geurs2021uneven}, and also by the extent to which the globally consistent feature set captures locally salient determinants of traffic patterns.
 Several high-income cities demonstrate high $R^2$ values across all three components, such as Stockholm, Zurich, and Toronto.
 Notably, they also exhibit the highest $R^2$ values among the 30 cities for individual components: Berlin records the highest value for urban structure at 0.99, Zurich achieves the highest $R^2$ value for urban form at 0.96, and Stockholm leads in urban function at 0.91.
 These high $R^2$ values suggest a tighter coupling between urban systems and traffic dynamics, particularly in cities with advanced infrastructure and stable institutional conditions.
 In contrast, cities in less-developed countries, such as Rio de Janeiro, Riyadh, and Cape Town, exhibit much lower $R^2$ values for all three components.
 For example, the $R^2$ value between urban form and traffic dynamics in Riyadh is merely 0.26, while Rio de Janeiro shows a low $R^2$ of 0.35 for urban function.
-In these contexts, traffic patterns exhibit a lower correlation with spatial configurations and land-use distributions represented by urban form and function.
+In these contexts, the lower $R^2$ indicates that the form and function features used here account for a smaller share of the variance in traffic patterns.
+This may reflect weaker associations with spatial configurations and land-use distributions, or the influence of latent factors not captured by the current feature set used to construct the composite indicator.
 However, $R^2$ values do not entirely correspond to local socioeconomic development, as evidenced by exceptions like Manila and Los Angeles.
 Manila’s compact and road-based mobility context tightens the alignment of urban systems with traffic dynamics, whereas Los Angeles’s polycentric sprawl and extensive boundaries weaken form- and function-traffic links, leaving structure as the dominant correlate.